 Planning The Christmas Party After Christmas

-There is a pressure to throw your volunteers or teens a Christmas party.
-While it’s a great idea it can always feel like a competition for the calendar.
-Your teens are busy and their parent’s are even busier.
+There is pressure to throw your volunteers or teens a Christmas party.
+While it’s a great idea, it can always feel like a competition for the calendar.
+Your teens are busy, and their parents are even busier.

 Your volunteers are just as busy.
-Between Christmas shopping and other events they just might not have the time.
-Well the good news is you can wait.
-Technically the Christmas season doesn't end December 25th.
+Between Christmas shopping and other events, they just might not have the time.
+Well, the good news is you can wait.
+Technically the Christmas season doesn't end on December 25th.

 Keeping It Simple

-Again, everyone is busy and last thing you want to do is put together a complex program.
+Again, everyone is busy and the last thing you want to do is put together a complex program.
 Maybe outsourcing is too much.
-Instead of planning a message and putting together a slew of activities consider:
+Instead of planning a message and putting together a slew of activities, consider:

 - Planning a quiet prayer service.
 Just play music, put out some paper and pens.
 Let the teens reflect and be still.